anujbansal16/Terminal-File-Explorer/README.md

 A step by step series of examples that tell you how to run the File Explorer

 * Once Downloaded the zip put it in the folder where you want to run the file explorer

-Move to the file explorer folder
+Go to the file explorer folder

 ```
 cd Terminal-File-Explorer-master